burschc/CEN3031-Project-Group92/sprints/sprint4.md

 ## Cypress Tests
 - Dropdowns.cy.js visits the default page (currently localhost:4200), and attempts to open the dropdown menu and check a random parking type option box, ensuring it the positioning matches what was that type should be.
+- HandleSearchBuildingByName enters a building name and makes sure it is shown
+- HandleSearchBuildingByNumber enters a building number and makes sure it is shown

 ## Backend Tests
 - TestGitHubJSON: Pulls a json file from the api on Github.
 Checks for json content and verifies that the file was downloaded properly.
 It then cleans up by deleting the file from the cache.